-Fluid Systems Design Engineer
+Fluid Systems Design Engineer at Relativity Space

 Team and Role Overview

-Relativity seeks a highly talented fluid systems design engineer to help achieve our ambitious goal of launching a 3D printed rocket.
+Our Vehicle team is growing, and we are seeking a highly talented fluid systems design engineer to help achieve our ambitious goal of launching a 3D printed rocket.
 The successful candidate will demonstrate an excellent understanding of fluid/mechanical systems and skill in designing the physical layout of those systems in CAD.
 This position is ideal for mechanical/aerospace engineers looking to make a broad impact in a small, high-performance team.

 The Mission/Outcomes and Objectives